Smart components are reusable website elements that can have editable areas. Go through this article to learn about everything you can do with them.

 Nested component definitions

 Select the container and add “Define component” action to create Team section component.
-Add a heading and make it editable.
-Then make the row that contain team members into an editable area.
-This area contains the team member component definition and two team member instances.
+Add a heading and make it editable by selecting “Editable” in the Actions panel.
+Then make the row that contains the team members into an editable area.
+This area contains the original team member component definition and two team member instances.

-Element that contains child component definitions and instances must be defined as editable area otherwise those components can’t be customised.
+Elements that contains child component definitions and instances must be defined as editable area otherwise those components can’t be customized.

 Update components and our new Team section component is ready for use.

-Component sections let us organise components into different LIB sections.
+Component sections let us organize components into different Library panel sections.

-Simply add “Define section” action on any element of the page.
-All component defined on that element or inside that element will be placed under that section in the LIB panel.
+Simply add the “Define section” action on any element of the page.
+All components defined on that element or inside that element will be placed under that section in the LIB panel.

 Sections can also be defined on the top page element.
-Then, all components on the page will go into the section.
-In that way we can have each page corespond to a LIB section.
+Then, all components on the page will go into that section.
+In that way, we can have each page correspond to a Library section.

 Make instance of…